VoltLang/Website/doc/setup/volta.md

 be able to compile Volt.
 Once Volt is capable enough the compiler will be ported to Volt and become self-hosting.

 Volt uses LLVM as a backend to generate binary code.
-Version 3.6.x is the least supported version.
-Version 3.7.x has not been tested and it looks like changes to the C interface are incompatible with the current binding to LLVM.
+The CI system builds against 3.8.0 so should be safest.
+Version 3.7.1 is the least supported version.
+Version 3.7.0 is known broken due to the C interface was broken in that release.

 ## Linux ##